Floer theory for Lagrangian cobordisms: Twisted coefficients, -completions, and applications

 \subsection{The fundamental class and twisted coefficients}

 In this section we will introduce the fundamental class in the setting of twisted coefficients.
-We will prove that this class coincides with the fundamental class introduced in \cite{Duality_EkholmetAl} in the general twisted coefficients setting.
-We will also prove that this class is functorial under exact Lagrangian cobordisms.
-In Section \ref{sec:proofpi_1carclass} we will use the naturality of this class to prove Theorem \ref{thm:pi_1carclass}.
+We will prove that this class coincides with a twisted coefficient version of the fundamental class introduced in \cite{Duality_EkholmetAl}.
+We will also prove that it is functorial under exact Lagrangian cobordisms.
+In Section \ref{sec:proofpi_1carclass} we will use this functoriality to prove Theorem \ref{thm:pi_1carclass}.
 In the following we let $\Sigma$ be a connected exact Lagrangian cobordism from $\Lambda^-$ to $\Lambda^+$, where the latter Legendrian submanifolds are connected as well.